slatedb/slatedb/rfcs/0001-manifest.md

 1. The write is successful.
 2. The write was unsuccessful.
 Another writer wrote an SST with the same ID and a lower (older) `writer_epoch`.
 3. The write was unsuccessful.
-Another writer wrote an SST with the same ID and a the same `writer_epoch`.
+Another writer wrote an SST with the same ID and the same `writer_epoch`.
 4. The write was unsuccessful.
 Another writer wrote an SST with the same ID and a higher (newer) `writer_epoch`.

 If the write was successful (1), all previous (older) writers have now been fenced.